escobarana/devops-smart-car/smart_carapi/README.md

 # Web Application

 ## Specifications

 This Web Application was created using Python programming language with Flask and Swagger, and Mongo Database for data storage.
-It consists of a Web Application that manages your smart car(s).
+It consists of a Web Application that manages and monitors your smart car(s).
 It's implemented using the `Singleton Pattern` so only one instance of the car is available per container.
 This would be the software architecture of the system: